The Time Is Now (John Cena song)

-"The Time Is Now" is a song by professional wrestler and actor John Cena.
-It is the current entrance theme used by Cena in WWE since the March 17, 2005 episode of SmackDown.
+"The Time Is Now" or "My Time Is Now" is a song by professional wrestler and actor John Cena.
+It was the entrance theme used by Cena in WWE since the March 17, 2005 episode of WWE SmackDown.
 Cena recorded the song in 2004 for his debut studio album, You Can't See Me.
 The song was released on March 17, 2005, as the lead single from the album on Columbia and WWE Music Group.
 The song was released as a single on the iTunes Store on June 20, 2011.

-The song is widely known as being part of the Internet meme "Unexpected John Cena".
+The song is also widely known as being part of the Internet meme "Unexpected John Cena".

 Background

 Cena made his television debut answering an open challenge by Kurt Angle on June 27, 2002.
 In October, Cena and Billy Kidman took part in a tag team tournament to crown the first WWE Tag Team Champions of the SmackDown! brand, losing in the first round.
 The next week, Cena turned on and attacked Kidman, blaming him for their loss, becoming a villain.
 Shortly after the Kidman attack, on a Halloween-themed episode of SmackDown, Cena dressed as Vanilla Ice performing a freestyle rap.
 The next week, Cena received a new character: a rapper who cuts promos while rhyming.

 He performed his own theme song, "Basic Thugonomics", and it was featured on the WWE soundtrack album WWE Originals.
 He also recorded a song, "Untouchables", for the company's next soundtrack album WWE ThemeAddict: The Music, Vol. 6.
 He collaborated on the song "H-U-S-T-L-E remix" along with Murs, E-40, and Chingo Bling.
 Cena's debut album, You Can't See Me, was recorded with his cousin Tha Trademarc.